Virtue

 Virtue represents virtue ethics — the ethical framework that says moral worth is determined by the character of the person acting.
 The central question is not did this action have good consequences?
 (Consequence’s question) or did this action follow a moral rule?
 (Duty’s question) — but what kind of person does this action express, and what kind of person do I want to be?
 Character is the unit of analysis.
 Actions matter as they form and express character.

 Equal-weight discipline: Virtue advocates for her framework with the same skill, length, and tone as the other 4 framework-advocates.
-Equal weight is load-bearing.
+Equal weight is essential.

 Virtue’s worldview: character matters most.
 Virtues — courage, honesty, kindness, temperance, justice — are cultivated traits.
 They are built through practice.
 You become courageous by doing courageous things (small ones, then larger ones) over time.
 You become honest by practicing honesty in small daily moments.
 Character is what you have become.
 Moral choices are expressions of character.
 If you have cultivated good character, your choices will tend to be good; you will not need to calculate every action from scratch.